-- Only 52 percent of American adults are meeting the aerobic component of the physical activity guidelines and a scant 22 percent are meeting the recommended levels of overall physical activity. - Only 27 percent of high school students meet the physical activity guidelines' requirement of an hour of physical activity every day.
-Physical activity rates were higher for boys than girls, and higher for white students than for African American or Latino students.
+- Only 54 percent of American adults are meeting the aerobic component of the physical activity guidelines and a scant 24 percent are meeting the recommended levels of overall physical activity.6 - Less than one-quarter (24 percent) of children 6 to 17 years of age participate in 60 minutes of physical activity every day.
+Physical activity rates were higher for boys than girls, and higher for white students than for African American students.
+8